Trainers of the Lost Arc

 A trainer who starts with objectives is delivering valuable information before the learners are focused enough to absorb it.
-Conversely, a presenter who starts with the location of restrooms, participant introductions, facilitator bios and other asides squanders attention.
-And a trainer who starts with introductions of all the participants is inviting participants to check out once their introduction is done.
+Conversely, a presenter who starts with the location of restrooms, participant introductions, facilitator bios, and other asides squanders attention.
+A trainer who starts with introductions of all the participants is inviting participants to check out once their introduction is done.

 The best way to start, through the entertainment perspective, is with an experience—not an ice breaker—that, without being too detailed, thrusts the participants into the content to be taught.